- See here for more information.

 all_train.groupby('work_id').rating.mean()[:10]

-This table now contains, for each work, a list of mapping from strrating
+This table now contains, for each work, a list of mapping from strrating to rating.

 It can be combined into a concise mapping, like in this form: